lmgame-org/lmgame-org.github.io/public/blogs/grl.md

-# Exploring Cross-Domain Performance Gains from Game LLM Post-Training (GRL)
+# Can RL-based LLM post-training on games generalize to other tasks?
+(GRL)

 > Author: Lmgame Team

 > Date: Aug 25, 2025

-> TL;DR: Post-training LLMs on games (Sokoban, Tetris) boosts same-family games (≈ +2–56%) and transfers across games (≈ +2–7%); out of domain, WebShop shows ≈ +6% unstable gains, while math (GSM8K) shows no clear benefit.
-We introduce GRL, an agent-centric multi-turn RL framework that makes it easy to customize LLM–environment interaction and systematically explore cross-domain generalization.
+> TL;DR: Post-training LLMs on games (Sokoban, Tetris) improves same-family variants (≈ +2–56%) and shows smaller gains on related tasks (Blocksworld +3–7%, WebShop ~+6% but unstable); no improvement on GSM8K.
+We introduce GRL, an agent-centric multi-turn RL framework that makes LLM–environment interaction highly customizable for systematic generalization studies.

 <div style="font-size:18px; text-align:left; letter-spacing:1px;">
   <a href="https://arxiv.org/pdf/2505.15146">Paper</a>